pawanpurbey/rules_of_engagement/README.md

 * However the chair SHALL ensure that progress is not delayed by unavailable contributions or participants.
 * Agreement SHALL be sought in all forms of meeting.

-##### Handling objections when seeking consensus
+#### Handling objections when seeking consensus
 * Objections from a small minority SHOULD be minuted and the objecting delegates SHOULD be questioned if having their objections minuted is sufficient and they agree to not sustain their objections.
   * If such agreements are secured, then there is consensus for approving the proposal.
   * If such agreements are not secured, then the proposal is not agreed and further action SHALL be taken (e.g. the proposal is withdrawn, updated, or voted on).
   * Members are discouraged from sustaining their objections when it is clear that they would be overruled by a vote were one to take place.
 * In real-time meetings, consensus can be determined by receiving no sustained objections to a proposal.
-Efforts to immediately resolve or record objections can be taken to attempt to achieve consensus.
+  * Efforts to immediately resolve or record objections can be taken to attempt to achieve consensus.
 * Where attendance is sparse when viewed from normal participation levels, potentially controversial proposals SHOULD be made available to the broader membership.
 * The chair is responsible for ensuring such opportunity for participation in the decision making process.
 * Sparsely attended meetings SHOULD NOT be used to drive through proposals that would not have broad support.
 * Following a decision-making meeting, a summary of decisions and document dispositions SHALL be published as soon as is practical.
   * This will be addressed if the meeting minutes are available in a timely fashion.
 * When there is insufficient time for review in a real-time meeting, non-real-time consensus approaches SHOULD be considered.
-* In non-real time meetings consensus SHOULD be developed by using Review, Comment and Agreement periods, e.g.:
+* In non-real time meetings consensus SHOULD be developed by using "Review & Agreement" periods, e.g.:
   * Using the group mailing list
-  * using Review and Approval, also called Decision Making process
+  * Using GitHub "Review and Approval" label
 * Proposals SHALL be available for a given period.

 #### Using voting to achieve agreement